alisonpeard/oia-tanzania-2025/README.md

 ## Quickstart

-The following code will intersect an asset (vector) with all hazard scenarios (rasters) and compute damage and rehabilitation costs.
+The following code will intersect an asset (vector in `results/input/assets`) with all hazard scenarios (all rasters in `results/input/hazards/`) and compute damage and rehabilitation costs.

 E.g., for roads in Tanzania, `tza_road`: